 - In the preview modal, toggle on the Show print guides slider.

-- Review your postcard and click Close to exit the modal.
+- Review your postcard and click the X in the upper-right corner to exit the modal.

 To send your postcard campaign, follow these steps.

-- In the Prepare for launch modal, click Send Postcard to confirm.
+- In the pop-up modal, click Confirm Order to confirm.

 Here’s what you’ll find in your postcard campaign report.